City Guide · Last updated 3 June 2026

 What Do Groceries Cost in La Linea?

-Milk (1 litre)€0.95-€1.00
+Milk (1 litre)€0.95, €1.00

-Loaf of bread€0.50-€1.20
+Loaf of bread€0.50, €1.20

-Chicken breast (1 kg)€5.50-€7.00
+Chicken breast (1 kg)€5.50, €7.00

-Rice (1 kg)€1.20-€1.50
+Rice (1 kg)€1.20, €1.50

-Olive oil (1 litre)€3.50-€6.00
+Olive oil (1 litre)€3.50, €6.00

-Tomatoes (1 kg)€1.50-€2.50
+Tomatoes (1 kg)€1.50, €2.50

-Bananas (1 kg)€1.30-€1.80
+Bananas (1 kg)€1.30, €1.80

-Local cheese (1 kg)€8.00-€12.00
+Local cheese (1 kg)€8.00, €12.00

-Bottle of wine (decent)€2.50-€5.00
+Bottle of wine (decent)€2.50, €5.00

-Beer (6-pack, supermarket)€3.50-€5.00
+Beer (6-pack, supermarket)€3.50, €5.00

-A realistic monthly grocery bill for one person comes in at €200-€300.
-For a couple, expect €350-€450.
-That's eating well, not just surviving on rice and tinned tuna.
-The fresh fish from La Atunara and the produce from the market are genuinely excellent and absurdly affordable compared to northern Europe.
+A realistic monthly grocery bill for one person runs around €200, €300.
+For a couple, expect €350, €450.
+The fresh fish from La Atunara and the produce from the municipal market are genuinely excellent and absurdly affordable compared to northern Europe.

 How Much Is Eating Out in La Linea?

-Menú del día (lunch set menu with drink)€7-€10
+Menú del día (lunch set menu with drink)€7, €10

-Inexpensive restaurant meal€10-€14
+Inexpensive restaurant meal€10, €14

-Two-person dinner, mid-range restaurant€35-€45
+Two-person dinner, mid-range restaurant€35, €45

-Tapa + beer at a bar€2.50-€4.00
+Tapa + beer at a bar€2.50, €4.00

-Coffee (café con leche)€1.20-€1.80
+Coffee (café con leche)€1.20, €1.80

-Beer (caña, draught)€1.50-€2.50
+Beer (caña, draught)€1.50, €2.50

-Coca-Cola / soft drink€1.50-€2.00
+Coca-Cola / soft drink€1.50, €2.00

-Honestly, a menú del día for €7-€10 that includes a starter, main, dessert, bread, and a drink is hard to beat anywhere in Europe.
-Some places in La Linea still do it for €6.50.
-Compare that to Gibraltar where a basic pub lunch runs £12-£15 and you start to see why so many people choose to live on the Spanish side.
+A menú del día for €7, €10 that includes a starter, main, dessert, bread, and a drink is hard to beat anywhere in Europe.
+Compare that to Gibraltar where a basic pub lunch typically runs £12, £15 and you start to see why so many people choose to live on the Spanish side.

 What Are Utility Bills Like?

-UtilityMonthly Cost
+UtilityMonthly Cost (approx.)

-Gas (butano bottle)€15-€20
+Gas (butano bottle)€15, €20

-Internet (fibre, 300Mbps+)€30-€40
+Internet (fibre, 300Mbps+)€30, €40

-Mobile phone plan (with data)€15-€25
+Mobile phone plan (with data)€15, €25

 Save on electricity

 Most Spanish apartments use butano gas bottles for cooking and hot water instead of mains gas.
-A bottle costs around €15-€18 and lasts 4-6 weeks for a single person.
+A bottle costs around €15, €18 and lasts 4, 6 weeks for a single person.
 Ask your landlord about the setup before signing.

-Combined fibre internet and mobile packages from Movistar, Orange, or Vodafone start around €40-€55/month, which can save you a few euros over buying them separately.
-Budget providers like Digi or Lowi offer even cheaper mobile-only plans from €8-€15/month.
+Combined fibre internet and mobile packages from major providers typically start around €40, €55/month, which saves a few euros over buying them separately.
+Budget mobile-only providers offer plans from €8, €15/month if you already have broadband sorted.

 How Much Does Transport Cost?

-• Bus ticket (single, local): €1.20-€1.50
+• Bus ticket (single, local): €1.20, €1.50

-• Bus to Algeciras: €2.50-€3.50
+• Bus to Algeciras: €2.50, €3.50

-• Bus to Malaga: €15-€20
+• Bus to Malaga: €15, €20

 • Taxi (starting fare): €1.50